gardener/website-generator/README.md

 ```

 ### Scripts line endings
-Note that if you are using **GitBash** it is likely to be configured to change line endings with Windows (CRLF) instead of UNIX (LF) style.
+Note that if you are using **GitBash**, it is likely to be configured to change line endings with Windows (CRLF) instead of UNIX (LF) style.
 You will need to change line endings in the bash scripts you plan to use.
 If you use VS Code look in the lower right corner and you will notice CRLF, which can be changed to LF.
 Notepad++ also has a Line Ending change option.
-Consult with your favorite tool options how to deal with this best.
+Consult with your favorite tool options on how to deal with this best.

 ### Docker
 Install **Docker Desktop for Windows** if you plan to make use of the build image to preview changes or run the same full-scale build as the CI/CD.